philiplinden/bevy_repl/README.md

 is shifted up to make room for the input console, and everything else is printed to the terminal normally.
 The app is truly running headless, and the "partial-TUI" is directly modifying the terminal output with `crossterm`.

+Fancy REPL styling like a border and colors are available with the `pretty` feature.

 ```toml
 [dependencies]